ACCURATE PRENATAL ANSWERS

 Every day, many younger women in the United States receive inferior prenatal genetic testing at the most critical time in their pregnancy because their health insurance does not cover non-invasive prenatal testing.
 Here are the facts:

 80% of babies born with Down syndrome, the most common genetic condition, are born to women under the age of 35!

 Research shows that women denied this test receive wrong information 30x more often!

 Each day, it is estimated that 450 women will receive a false positive result.
 Over half will undergo an unnecessary, risky, invasive diagnostic procedure, and one will miscarry as a result.
 Even worse, parents and doctors aren’t prepared for an affected baby, which can negatively impact the baby’s medical prognosis and parents emotional preparedness.
 Each day, 35 babies will be unexpectedly diagnosed with a genetic condition.

 Take action today.
-By signing this petition, you will let Aetna and United Healthcare know that this issue matters to people like yourself who care about women’s health.
+By signing this petition, you will let state Medicaid programs and other insurers know that this issue matters to people like yourself who care about women’s health.

 SHARE WHAT YOU ARE INTERESTED IN DOING (Optional)

 Share your story on Facebook with hashtag #standup4apa

 Share your story with us.
 We'll be in touch before any use.

 If you're interested in contacting your Congressional representative, insurance company, or Medicaid representative, and making your voice heard we can help.